 The new system includes five National Terrorism Threat Levels:

 - Certain (red).

 The five-tier system provides greater flexibility in determining the threat levels and will provide information that is more meaningful to the public if the threat level changes.

-Tasmanians can be reassured that Tasmania Police, as the lead agency for Counter-Terrorism preparedness and response in this State, is well prepared to respond to the increase in the National Terrorism Public Alert Level.
+Tasmanians can be reassured that Tasmania Police, as the lead agency for counter-terrorism preparedness and response in this State, is well prepared to respond to the increase in the National Terrorism Threat Advisory Level.

 Together with other emergency response agencies, Tasmania Police is equipped with a range of specialist response capabilities, and participates in regular training activities and exercises.
-Tasmania is represented on the Australia New Zealand Counter-Terrorism Committee (ANZCTC), which ensures that effective and well-practiced domestic counter-terrorism capabilities are maintained.
+Tasmania is represented on the Australia-New Zealand Counter-Terrorism Committee (ANZCTC), which ensures effective and well-practiced domestic counter-terrorism capabilities are maintained.

 For assistance in a life threatening or time critical emergency call Triple Zero (000).

 The Special Response and Counter-Terrorism Unit (SRCTU) provides subject matter expertise and consistency in advice and approach to counter-terrorism activities in Tasmania.
 The SRCTU is the coordination point for Tasmanian Government counter-terrorism measures, and establishes the arrangements in relation to terrorist threats.

 - Liaising with businesses, the Commonwealth and other state and territory jurisdictions on counter-terrorism issues.